direnv/direnv/man/direnv-stdlib.1.md

     details

 * `layout python` [*python_exe*]:
-    Creates and loads a virtualenv environment under `$PWD/.direnv/virtualenv`.
+    Creates and loads a virtualenv environment under `$PWD/.direnv/python-$python_version`.
 This forces the installation of any egg into the project's sub-folder.

     It's possible to specify the python executable if you want to use different versions of python (eg: `layout python python3`).

+    Note that previously virtualenv was located under `$PWD/.direnv/virtualenv` and will be re-used by direnv if it exists.

+* `layout python3`:
+    A shortcut for `layout python python3`

 * `layout ruby`:
     Sets the GEM_HOME environment variable to `$PWD/.direnv/ruby/RUBY_VERSION`.
 This forces the installation of any gems into the project's sub-folder.